ms140429/pfNDM/README.md

 </p>

 # Abstract
-The permanent magnet synchronous motor finds extensive use in industrial applications, and the development of effective thermal management solutions is crucial to enhance its power density.
-Accurate temperature prediction serves as the fundamental basis for the design of effective thermal management strategies.
-Physics-based prediction methods exhibit superior real-time performance, but their intricate modeling process necessitates substantial expert knowledge guidance and lacks versatility.
-Conversely, data-driven prediction methods, while offering flexibility, often lack guarantees regarding the behavior of the systems.
+Accurate temperature prediction of the permanent magnet synchronous motor serves as the fundamental basis for designing effective thermal management strategies.
+Model-based prediction methods exhibit superior real-time performance, but their intricate modeling process necessitates substantial expert knowledge guidance and lacks versatility.
+Conversely, data-driven prediction methods, while offering flexibility, often lack physical implications in terms of system dynamics.
 This paper proposed a structured linear neural dynamics model for motor temperature prediction.
-This model is data-driven, with a priori information integrated into its structure, which preserves flexibility while guaranteeing system stability through the Perron-Frobenius theorem.
-Additionally, this paper achieves the decoupling of control input from state transitions and the embedded implementation of this model on STM32.
-The model undergoes evaluation using a motor temperature dataset and demonstrates state-of-the-art prediction accuracy while maintaining a compact model size.
+This model is data-driven, with prior information integrated into its structure, which preserves flexibility while guaranteeing system stability through the Perron-Frobenius theorem.
+Additionally, this paper achieves the decoupling of control input from state transitions and the embedded deployment of this model.
+The method is validated with a real dataset.
+The lightweight feature is demonstrated by the implementation of an STM32 Microcontroller.

 # Quick start
 ## Dataset